 To help provide advice and review on the future design of Flow-MER2.0 Program, the CEWO has established an Independent Advisory Group.
 The members are Prof Peter Davies, Prof Fran Sheldon, Dr Jenni Metcalfe, Ms Chrissy Grant and Dr Rhonda Butcher as coordinator.
 This group will review, advise and make recommendations to the CEWO, ensuring independent oversight of the collaborative design process and program design.

-The Basin-scale Flow-MER2.0 collaborative design is guided by the following principles:
+The design of Flow-MER2.0 is guided by the following principles:

 - Collaboration - creating consultative virtual environments to enable respectful discussions and advice from a range of stakeholders including: